neb-b/daisy/README.md

 notes

+- [ ] likes?
-- [ ] fetch reply info on subscribed notes
+- [ ] fetch reply/repost/profile info on subscribed notes
+- [ ] fix repost handling for feeds - add repost data to notesById, but only add the original note to feedsByPubkeyOrId
 - [x] repost
 - [x] share
 - [x] images